 Think about family and friends, too.
 They may be willing to loan or invest to help get your interior decorating business off the ground, but consider the impact on these relationships if things go wrong.
 Business credit cards are an option as well, just be cautious you don’t run up a big debt with no payback plan, as the interest costs can be astronomical.

 To create your business brand, a logo and website are crucial.
 If you can’t design them yourself, hire a professional.
-Business cards, letterhead, and thank you notes will be needed as well.
+Business cards, letterhead, and thank-you notes will be needed as well.

 In addition to your website, which is important to optimize for search engines, social media plays a major part in marketing your interior decorating business.
 It gives you an opportunity to share visuals related to all your design work and even share free design tips to attract potential clients.
 Be consistent in both your timing and look across Twitter, Facebook, Pinterest, Instagram, LinkedIn, and whatever other social media sites you use.

-Starting an interior decorating business is challenging right now, with the industry in a slight decline.
-However, with hard work, talent, and dedication to relationship-building, designers with talent can still find success in this industry.
-That’s true both for earned income and fame (if that’s your thing).
-Startup costs are low, too.
+Startup costs can be low, too.
 And while certifications and higher education are available, they aren’t required in most states.
 Best of all, you get to be creative all the time and get paid for it.
+If you’re ready to start your business today, we’ll form your company for just $0 + state fee.

 Consider formation fees, franchise taxes, the legal and court system, investor relations, and the tax structure of states when determining the location for your business.
 For the vast majority of entrepreneurs, it’s easiest to simply form an LLC or corporation in your interior design company’s home state.

 It certainly can be if you have a well thought-out business plan and execute it successfully.
 The interior design industry was worth $25.5 billion in 2022 in the U.S. alone.